 Jesus presents the basic warning he will repeat with various examples throughout the next several verses.
 He warns against displaying outward acts so others will think well of you, that you are righteous.
-If we do this, Jesus assures us that we will already have our reward, and our heavenly Father will not reward us any further.
-This will be a great loss that should be avoided.

 Jesus warns against giving to the poor to win the hollow rewards of man’s approval and self-congratulation of self-righteousness.
 Instead He encourages His disciples to seek the greater reward from their Heavenly Father by giving without regard to being seen by men.